Budget Calculator

 Emergency fund

 Keep in a high-interest savings account.
-Goal: 3–6 months of expenses.
-Build this before investing.
+Aim for 3–6 months of expenses.
+Build this before investing

 $